-- To remove mechanical seal from pump:
+To remove mechanical seal from pump:

 - a) Install setting plates/eccentric washer in place.

 - b) Loosen drive collar.

 - c) Remove gland bolting.

-- d) Slide mechanical seal from shaft after bearing housings are removed as described in section 6.6.4 and 6.6.5.
+d) Slide mechanical seal from shaft after bearing housings are removed as described in 6.6.4 and 6.6.5.

-The seal may be disassembled/inspected/reassembled as in the seal manufacturer's drawing and instructions in the appendix of this manual.
+Seal may be disassembled/inspected/reassembled per seal manufacturer's drawing and instructions in Appendix of this manual.

-After reassembly of seal, setting plates/ eccentric washers must be removed before start-up.
+After reassembly of seal, setting plates/eccentric washers must be removed before start-up.